Druce & Co.

 Druce & Co. were a British furniture manufacturer and antique dealers operating in the 19th and 20th century.
 The company was founded by Thomas Charles Druce (b.1761 - d.1864) in the 1840s and was based in Baker Street and Portman Square, London.
+During the 19th century, Druce expanded into a department store and an estate agency.

+Today Druce specialises in prime residential property, and functions solely as an estate agency.
+The company maintains an office in Marylebone, and several additional locations in Ladbroke Grove, Notting Hill, Brook Green, Kensington and Chelsea - the result of its acquisition of Bective Estate Agency.

 History

 The company was based at 68, 69 & 58 Baker Street in a premises known to contemporaries as The Baker Street Bazaar.
 Originally a horse and carriage market, the Bazaar became one of the most grand general retail markets in Victorian London.
 It also became an exhibition site and was host to the famous Madame Tussauds waxwork exhibitions.

 In 1825 a furniture department was installed on the upper floor of the bazaar and in 1838 this expanded further to include a workshop.
 In 1843 the auction-room of the bazaar was converted into a furnishing ironmongery called the Panklibanon (also written as Panclibanon) which made items for the home including fireplaces, stoves and bathtubs.

 Thomas Charles Druce was a draper and upholsterer in Regent Street before he acquired control of the bazaar's furniture department in the 1840s.
 Under his management the department grew in size and popularity and in the 1883 edition of A Dictionary of Common Wants Druce & Co. are cited as viable sources for numerous goods.
 Druce's entry in the furniture section reads:"MESSERS DRUCE & CO., have one of the most varied and extensive stocks in the Kingdom.
 They are manufacturers of the whole of the goods they supply, and are therefore in the position to guarantee the quality of the materials used."After his death, the operation of the business was taken over by Thomas' son, Herbert Druce, from 1864 until 1913.